EGNKupava/EGNKupava/README.md

 ### Hi there 👋

+ I am a frontend developer who specializes in using JavaScript, TypeScript, React, Redux, NodeJS, MongoDB, Express, and NestJS to create dynamic and responsive web applications.

+I am passionate about creating beautiful and intuitive user interfaces that provide an exceptional user experience.
+With my expertise in these technologies, I can help bring your ideas to life and create solutions that meet your business needs.

 <!--
 **EGNKupava/EGNKupava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.